Fantasy Points Logo - Wordmark

 Running Backs

 James Cook (Buf) — Cook elevated his contract dispute to the hold-in level after repeatedly telling the media he missed an Aug.
 3 practice for “business.”
 He returned to practice on Aug.
-12, and Sean McDermott told the media that “things have changed” in Cook’s contract negotiations.
-Cook is currently set to make $5.7 million in 2025 and is seeking a contract extension before he hits free agency next year.
-He was seeking an annual average salary of $15 million per year, which would tie him with Derrick Henry as the third-highest paid RB behind Saquon Barkley ($20.6M) and Christian McCaffrey ($19M) in AAV.
-Kyren Williams signed a three-year, $33 million extension on Aug.
-5, which included $23 million guaranteed, and his deal could help Cook and the Bills get their deal across the finish line.
-Cook is looking to cash in after finishing as the RB11 (16.7 FPG), but he’ll have to lower his asking price after leading a three-man committee with Ray Davis and Ty Johnson.
-Cook is the top candidate for touchdown regression despite playing in one of the league’s best offenses, and he’s overvalued at his current ADP (34, RB14).
-(Added Aug.
-12)
+12, a day before inking a four-year, $48 million contract extension, which included $30 million guaranteed.
+Cook cashed in after finishing as the RB11 (16.7 FPG), but he had to lower his asking price after leading a three-man committee with Ray Davis and Ty Johnson.
+Cook is the top candidate for touchdown regression despite playing in one of the league’s best offenses, and he’s overvalued at his current ADP (35, RB14).
+(Updated Aug.
+13)

 Tony Pollard (Ten) — Tyjae Spears suffered a high ankle sprain in the preseason opener, and HC Brian Callahan said the injury will keep him out a few weeks.
 Spears will be in a race to be ready for the start of the season, and the injury could linger into the season.
 Pollard out-snapped Spears 11 to 3 with the first-team offense in the preseason opener before Spears injured his ankle playing with the backups.
 Pollard posted an 86.6% snap share, a 68.8% carry share, a 60.5% route share, and 15.9 FPG in the four contests Spears missed in the middle of last season.
 Pollard has been a strong value at his ADP (79, RB28) this summer, but his price is likely to rise into the sixth round by the end of August.
 (Added Aug.
 11)